dharmab/dharmab.github.io/_posts/2014-10-01-sublime-text-plugins.markdown

 ###[Sublime SFTP](http://wbond.net/sublime_packages/sftp) (Commercial)

 I don't use this very often, but I've had a few classes where we were required to use the school's webserver with very limited permissions and editors available.
 I used Sublime SFTP to use my local copy of Sublime to edit files remotely.
+If I have control of my environment, I prefer to use [Vagrant](http://www.vagrantup.com) to manage development environments and [Ansible](https://www.ansible.com) to configure the development and production environments.